8x8c/Rust-Encryption-Starter-Kit-0/password/readme.md

 Using password to encrypt or decrypt files with rust. each folder is its own app.
+This is quite advanced.